secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 Nmap done: 1 IP address (1 host up) scanned in 0.04 seconds
 ```

----

-## Filtered Ports
+### Filtered Ports

-When a port is shown as filtered, it can have several reasons.
+- When a port is shown as filtered, it can have several reasons.
 In most cases, firewalls have certain rules set to handle specific connections.
 The packets can either be `dropped`, or `rejected`.
 When a packet gets dropped, `Nmap` receives no response from our target, and by default, the retry rate (`--max-retries`) is set to `10`.
 This means `Nmap` will resend the request to the target port to determine if the previous packet was accidentally mishandled or not.

-Let us look at an example where the firewall `drops` the TCP packets we send for the port scan.
+- Let us look at an example where the firewall `drops` the TCP packets we send for the port scan.
 Therefore we scan the TCP port **139**, which was already shown as filtered.
 To be able to track how our sent packets are handled, we deactivate the ICMP echo requests (`-Pn`), DNS resolution (`-n`), and ARP ping scan (`--disable-arp-ping`) again.

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -p 139 --packet-trace -n --disable-arp-ping -Pn